This page addresses the following topics:

 At this stage your goals are twofold: avoid burning bridges and keep lines of communication open while you still have one foot in the door!

 If you were fired, attempt to obtain a written statement of the reason(s) for your termination.
 In some states, your employer is required to give you, upon request, a statement in writing of the reason for your termination.
 This statement is called a "service letter."
-States currently requiring such a letter are: California, Maine, Minnesota, Missouri, Montana, Nebraska, Nevada, Oklahoma, and Washington.
+Some of the states currently requiring such a letter are: Arizona, California, Kansas, Maine, Minnesota, Missouri, Montana, Nebraska, Nevada, Oklahoma, Illinois, Washington, and Texas.

 If you cannot obtain a statement in writing ask your supervisor or manger to tell you the reason.
 Then write down for yourself the stated reason and include the date, time, and place (and any witnesses) that the statement was given.
 Read it to the supervisor and make a note of the date he or she confirmed its content.

 When the end of your career with the company seems imminent, or if your working environment has become unbearable, you may be tempted to simply terminate the employment relationship voluntarily by tendering a resignation.
 Sometimes, a resignation can be helpful.
 When you apply for new jobs, you can honestly say that you quit the company voluntarily.
 Your employment record at your old company should reflect that you quit and not that you were fired.
 For some large companies with numerous affiliates or divisions, an employee who resigns from the job is eligible for rehire with the company at a later date, whereas an employee terminated for cause would not be.